SebaAre/spring-security-todocode-course/blog-security-api/README.md

    JWT_SECRET=your_secret_key
 ```

-3. Insert initial data (roles, permissions, author) - see SQL in `/docs`
+3. Insert initial data (roles, permissions, author) in your database with queries

 4. Run the application